 Therapy Matching Services Online

 Now that you know how telephone counseling therapy for paid and free sessions work, you can make an informed decision when choosing a phone therapist on other online therapy providers.
 Use therapist matching services like mytherapist.com to be connected with a network of thousands of licensed and board-certified therapists that treat a variety of chronic mental health conditions.

-Getting started with phone counseling therapy is as easy as finding a provider who is licensed to practice within your state of residence that accepts your form of payment.
+Getting started with phone counseling therapy is as easy as finding a licensed provider to practice within your state of residence that accepts your payment form.
 Payment options for telephone counseling therapy start from free, low-cost, reduced, sliding-fee scale, insurance copays, and lastly, 100% out-of-pocket payments.

 If you're ready to take the next step in improving your life and take advantage of getting affordable low-cost therapy, MyTherapist.com can get you connected with licensed therapists who are available to counsel you online 24 hours a day for between $40.00 - $70.00 per week.
-This amount pales in comparison to the national average cost of therapy, which is normally between $65.00 - $200.00 per session.
-Contact a licensed telephone counselor to change your life today
+This amount pales compared to the national average cost of therapy, which is normally between $65.00 - $200.00 per session.
+Contact a licensed telephone counselor to change your life today.